-The Senior Peer Tutoring program aims to provide more intensive support to students who need assistance beyond a single course or who require remediation in course work.
-The program also helps students with clinical skills or clinical reasoning.
-The faculty advisor arranges for referrals to senior tutors, who are fourth-year medical students and have had intensive training in recognizing and addressing learning barriers and in helping students develop the tools to improve their performance.
+The Peer Tutoring program aims to provide more intensive support to students who need assistance beyond a single course or who require remediation in course work.
+The program also serves students who need help with clinical skills or clinical reasoning.
+The tutors are hiredar medical students who have had intensive training in recognizing and addressing learning barriers and in helping students develop the tools to improve their performance.

 Resources: In an ongoing effort to make the most useful Board resources accessible to all students, every second year student will be given a 6-month subscription to the UWorld question bank beginning in January and a 12-month subscription to Pathoma.
 Students will also receive a voucher for a free NBME CBSSA practice exam to use when starting dedicated study.

 The Department of Medical Education monitors students' needs and may add to or change these resources accordingly

 USMLE Step 1 Review Course: Each May, at the start of the dedicated study period for Step 1, a board-review course is offered to all students free of charge.
 An external test preparation and tutoring company delivers the course.
 Sessions review question strategy, high-yield content in a variety of subjects, and advice on how to study in dedicated.
 Students may attend in person, or watch recordings online.

 Resources: Every third-year student will be given a 12-month subscription to the UWorld question bank, considered one of the most useful tools for success on NBME Shelf exams and Step 2 CK.